 Congratulations.
 Now, all Apple Music tracks are not protected and you can transfer them to any device for playback offline.
 You can click the 'file' icon to locate all local Apple Music tracks in the destination folder on your computer.

 As for I have written a detailed tutorial on burning Apple Music to CD, here, I won't take more words on it.
 If you didn't read that page and don't know how to burn a CD from Apple Music, you can find that helpful guide by clicking How to Burn Apple Music Playlists to CD.

 To import converted Apple Music to USB drive, you can connect your computer to USB flash drive via USB cable and sync audio files via copying&pasting action.
 For the detailed tutorial, you can refer to this source page: How to Transfer Apple Music to USB.

-After that, you can plug USB to the USB interface of your car stereo for playing Apple Music files in the car or use CD player to play CD included converted Apple Music in your car with ease.
+After that, you can plug USB to the USB interface of your car stereo for playing Apple Music files in the car with ease.
+Here we provide you with a video on how to play Apple Music in the car through a USB drive.